the-zphr/Better-Rivals-Text/README.md

 </details>

 <details>
-  <summary>Step 4 (VS Code)</summary>
+  <summary>Step 3.2 (editing via VS Code)</summary>

 Open VS Code and open the **downloaded file**.
-From here you can easily find lines by using the Find and replace feature (**CTRL + F**, expand the popup).
+From here you can easily find lines by using the Find feature (**CTRL + F**).

 ![Find and replace](resources/images/Find_and_replace.png)

-After you're done, remember to **save the changes made in the file (CTRL + S)**
+After you're done, remember to **save the changes made in the file (CTRL + S).**

 ![Saving](resources/images/Saving.png)
 </details>

 <details>
-  <summary>Step 5 (submitting)</summary>
+  <summary>Step 4 (submitting)</summary>

 If you're using FE: make sure the list shows only **modified** lines, then click **Export String List** and make sure to save it as a .CSV file.
 If you're using VS Code: simply save the file and you're done.
 Now, to actually submit it, create a [Pull Request](https://github.com/the-zphr/Better-Rivals-Text/pulls) and attach your modified .CSV file.
 </details>

 > [!IMPORTANT]
-> - do NOT change HEX values of lines as it WILL break the affected lines (UNLESS you're swapping them)
+> - do NOT change HEX values as it WILL break the affected lines (UNLESS you're swapping them).
-> - when you're done with one of the 3rd step's parts, **make sure to save the changes (CTRL + S)** to your .fbproject file (if you want to use it as a mod later on)
+> - when you're done with one of the 3rd step's parts, **make sure to save the changes (CTRL + S)** to your .fbproject file (if you want to use it as a mod later on).
-> - after changing a line, click "Update" above the text input window.
-Otherwise your change won't be applied
+> - after modifying a line, click "Update" above the text input window.
+Otherwise, your change won't be applied.
 >
 > ![Applying](resources/images/Applying.png)
-> - when submitting, put the version along with the language (if it applies) in the filename
+> - when submitting, put the version along with the language (if it applies) in the filename.